metantonio/telegram/readme.md

 4) If your forget your token, you can type `/token` to obtain it again.
 Remeber to put it in the `.env` file (not in .env.example)

-5) Add the bot to your group, with admin access
+5) Add the bot to your group, with admin access.
+Navigate to https://api.telegram.org/bot<token>/getUpdates
+Replace `<token>` with your actual token.

+6) If everything is ok, you should check:

 ## Configure Gmail Password for apps